danzi13/Ingredient-Subsitutions/README.md

 making_meal.py in being worked on now using reinforced graph learning for meal recommendations

 effectiveness.py measures the effectiveness of how well the algorithm works

+ideal_macros_bmr_llm.py calculates ideal macronutrients based on user inputs then provides food product recommendation with explanation from LLM.

+ideal_macros_bmr_llm.py ranks and recommends food products in terms nutrition or/and cost with explanation from LLM.